kristenjernigan/kristen-test/Quizzes/quiz testing.md

 - [ ( ) ( ) ( ) (X) ]  2.
 Communications
 - [ (X) ( ) ( ) ( ) ]  3.
 Negotiations
 - [ ( ) ( ) (X) ( ) ]  4.
 Best Value
-[[?]]Think about the purpose of each interaction in the procurement process.  > - *Clarifications* are meant to fix small errors without changing proposals.  > - *Communications* help determine who is in the competitive range.  > - *Negotiations* allow vendors to revise and improve their proposals.  > - *Best Value* is about selecting the offer that balances price and quality for the greatest overall advantage.
+[[?]]Think about the purpose of each interaction in the procurement process.  <br>- *Clarifications* are meant to fix small errors without changing proposals.  <br> - *Communications* help determine who is in the competitive range. <br> - *Negotiations* allow vendors to revise and improve their proposals.  <br> - *Best Value* is about selecting the offer that balances price and quality for the greatest overall advantage.